Updated January 19, 2023

-Every Fall, the shelves of just about every grocery store are lined with pumpkin spice-themed products, from latte mixes to air fresheners to lotions and far beyond.
+Every Fall, grocery stores line their shelves with pumpkin spice-themed products, from latte mixes to air fresheners to lotions.
 Pumpkin pie spice, as it was originally called, was meant for pie and pie alone.
-It’s association with Fall comes from the season of the harvest, when pumpkins are in high demand and being cooked into a plethora of delicious dishes around the country.
+Its association with Fall comes from the season of the harvest when pumpkins are in high demand and being cooked into a plethora of delicious dishes around the country.

 While brainstorming about which product would sell best, Starbucks considered what people would want to buy year after year without growing tired of it.

 Pumpkin Spice was the answer.
 Why?
-Because the smell of pumpkin pie tends to evoke nostalgia that makes people feel safe, comfortable and happy.
+Because the smell of pumpkin pie evokes nostalgia that makes people feel safe, comfortable, and happy.
 It brings about feelings of the holiday season, crackling warm fireplaces, and joyful memories with friends and family.
 Who doesn’t want that?
-Starbucks marketed this product so well, that people weren’t just buying it for the flavor, but for the experience that it provided.
+Starbucks marketed this product so well that people weren’t just buying it for the flavor but for the experience that it provided.

-What can you as a business owner learn from this?
+What can you, as a business owner, learn from this?
 How can you generate excitement in your customers for your products or services?
 What is your version of the “PSL”?
 Need ideas?
-Work with the experts at Kudzu Brands!
-We have been helping businesses through every season since 2010.
+Work with the experts at Kudzu Brands.
+We’re a click away.